andkrau/NuanceResurrection/README.md

 like this is, that sound and gameplay will (mostly) run at the intended speed even when running the emulator on a PC that will not be able to match 50/60 fps (full cycle emulation speed).
+In theory, this also matches the intended SDK philosophy that apps/games should be forwards compatible for newer/faster processors.

 ### Comm Bus support